SolaceDev/solace-dev-codelabs/markdown/solace-masterclass/solace-masterclass.md

   ![queue-add-subscription.png](img/commons/queue-creation/queue-add-subscription.png)
 * Enter the pattern : `acmeretail/onlineservices/order/created/*/*/*` as shown below and click **Create**

-> aside negative Do you recollect how Solace topic filtering and matching works ?
+> aside negative Do you recollect how Solace topic filtering and matching works?
 Feel free to ask any of the Solace
 > presenters if you have any queries

-* With the above steps, a new queue has been created with the required subscription which can now be connected to by the **Order-Service**
+* With the above steps, a new queue has been created with the required subscription which can now be connected to by the **Inventory-FraudCheck-Service**

 > aside positive Make a note of the above steps as you will be creating multiple queues with similar configuration for
 > the other applications.